Fablehaven: Secrets of the Dragon Sanctuary

 Fablehaven: Secrets of the Dragon Sanctuary is the fourth novel in Fablehaven series.

 This book starts off at the end of the third book, where the Society of the Evening Star make some dangerous moves.
-Seth and Kendra are thrust into another dangerous adventure, where they leave the preserve and explore others.
-In this one they visit a preserve for dragons, wyrmroost, strange changes are wrought in Seth, and the Society go farther than they ever have.
-It is followed by the last book in the main series Fablehaven: Keys to the Demon Prison, which was released in 2010.
+Seth and Kendra are thrust into another treacherous adventure, where they leave the preserve and explore others.
+In this story, they visit a preserve for dragons, wyrmroost, strange changes are wrought in Seth, and the Society go further than they ever have.
+It is followed by the last book in the main series, Fablehaven: Keys to the Demon Prison, which was released in 2010.

 Plot summary

 Just before Christmas break, Kendra is kidnapped by a member of the Society of the Evening Star and replaced by a Stingbulb (a plant that, once it stings someone, will grow into a perfect replica, but die after a few days).
-Warren and Seth notice something odd with the clone after they intercept a letter revealing secrets, but when they confront it, it swallows a pill and dies.
+Warren and Seth notice something odd with the clone after they intercept a letter revealing secrets, but when it is confronted, it swallows a pill and dies.
 They bury the clone (unaware it is not Kendra) and return to Fablehaven.
 Meanwhile, Kendra is taken to the home of a lectoblix (able to drain the youth out of people) named Torina to await a meeting with the Sphinx.

 The Sphinx arrives and forces Kendra to use the Oculus, one of the magical artifacts that can open the door to Zzyzx.
 With it, Kendra is able to see everywhere at once, but it becomes overwhelming.
 The Fairy Queen is able to help Kendra release the crystal.
 Back at Fablehaven, another stingbulb infiltrates the group, this time in the form of Maddox.
 He releases Vanessa from the Quiet Box, but she knocks him unconscious and tells Grandpa Sorenson.
 With her help, they discover a plan to rescue Kendra, but the group is still distrustful of her.
-Kendra receives a note and a knapsack that has a magical room in it and a stingbulb.
+Kendra receives a note and a knapsack that contains a magical room and a stingbulb.
 She creates a clone of herself, enters the knapsack, and escapes the house.
 She is picked up by Trask, a Knight of the Dawn, and returned to Fablehaven.

 In the journal of Patton Burgess, Kendra learns there is a secret message about where the other magical artifacts are.
 They read the message and learn about the Oculus, as well as the Translocator.
-In order to recover the Translocator they must go to the Dragon Sanctuary and recover a key.
+In order to recover the Translocator, they must go to the Dragon Sanctuary and find a key.
 To enter the sanctuary, they must obtain a unicorn horn.
-In the Hall of Dread Seth is able to hear the whispers of the shades imprisoned there, prompting the Sorensons to have Kendra and Seth spent Midwinter at a hotel for safety.
+In the Hall of Dread, Seth can hear the whispers of the shades imprisoned there, prompting the Sorensons to make Kendra and Seth spend Midwinter at a hotel for safety.
 They are, however, attacked by members of the Society, which Seth manages to spot using his then-unknown abilities in time to stop them.